온라인미디어 예술활동 지원 Art Change Up

 Objects, Either Alive or Dead

-Awarded the grant to do the int'l collaborative project with a UK partner, Merav Israel at LaNua!!~
+Granted to do the int'l collaborative project with a UK partner, Merav Israel at LaNua!!~

 Oct 7 -22, 2013 Research in Korea